stefanoverna/socialmux/README.md

 This is a real word example for the following schema:

 * `User (email, password)`
-* `Profile (first_name, last_name, bio)`
+* `Profile (user_id, first_name, last_name, bio)`
 * `SocialAuth (user_id, provider, uid, raw_data)`

-The only required field for an User is email.
-So if an external auth provider does not give us this information, a form is shown to insert it.
+User requires an email, so if an external auth provider does not give us this information, a form will be shown for the user to fill it in.

 ### `config/routes.rb`